MJspitta/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 5. Funciton that locates a substring
 7. Function that prints the chessboard
 8. Function that prints the sum of the two diagonals of a square matrix of integers
+100. Function that sets the value of a pointer to a char